Best Demo Trading Accounts Compared & Reviewed

 • Markets: 13,500

-City Index Demo Account Review
+City Index Demo Account Review: Test your trading performance

-Name: City Index Demo
+Account: City Index Demo Account

-Description: City Index’s demo account lets you trade for 12 weeks with a virtual balance of £10,000 on all the 13,500 markets that are available on the live trading platform.
+Description: City Index’s demo account lets you trade for 12 weeks with a virtual balance of Β£10,000 on all the 13,500 markets that are available on the live trading platform.

 Is City Index's demo any good?